00nkul/Notepad-using-java-/README.md

 ![](no1.JPG)

 ## Installation
+#for direct use :-
 .exe file is provided in the check it out .(Requires JDK ) Also ,you can also chekckout the jar files .
 The entire code is based on JDK 1.8 might show some problems in newest versions .

+#for code:-
+just fork and clone this repo

 ## Development setup